 The intention of Fabian Oefner’s explorations is to convert the usually invisible powers of the universe i.e. scent, sound, gravity, taste, the passing of time time, into visual art experiences.

 Collaborating with clients including Ferrari, Bose, Heineken, LG, and Peugeot Design, Oefner creates innovative multi platform campaigns to enhance product branding.

-“Disintegrating Series” is a suite of images of high performance cars that appear to have blown apart.
-The series explores essential questions abut the relationship of time and reality, ultimately creating a visually rich rendition of a moment that never existed.
+The lens of Oefner’s vision is art.
+His Disintegrating Series” is a suite of images of high performance cars apparently blowing apart.
+The series explores the relationship of time and reality, ultimately creating a visually rich rendition of a moment that never existed.